P-OPSTeam/umee-tools/monitoring-cli/README.md

 CHAT_ID="<ENTER YOUR CHAT_ID>"
 ```

-you can create your telegram bot following this : <https://core.telegram.org/bots#6-botfather> and obtain the chat_id <https://stackoverflow.com/a/32572159>
+you can create your telegram bot by following this : <https://core.telegram.org/bots#6-botfather> and obtain the chat_id <https://stackoverflow.com/a/32572159>

 ## Discord Alerting